 By 21 months old, they’ll start to find the fun in dressing up and copying the jobs that you do around the house.
 Your little one will soon know how to name people they know well from pictures, and they’ll learn the names of stuff that they see a lot when out and about – things like familiar buildings, vehicles, or animals.

-As they reach the age of 2, you’ll likely have a little comedian on your hands!
+As they reach the age of two, you’ll likely have a little comedian on your hands!
 They’ll do silly things just to make you laugh and become confident enough to play and interact with other little ones in varied environments, such as a new playground.

 By now, they’ll be using around fifty or more recognisable words, putting two or more words together at a time, and they’ll have strong opinions, often struggling with expressing and working through their emotions.
 Sam from The Baby Guru says that “strong willed, determined, but easily distracted” is a good description of a typical two-year-old.